Payment of benefits to plan members and beneficiaries

 Other types of advances

-The Supplemental Pension Plans Act does not make any provision either allowing or forbidding cash advances.
+The Supplemental Pension Plans Act does not make any provision either allowing or forbidding advances of funds.

-If the administrator decides to make cash advances, it must assume the risk.
+If the administrator decides to make advances of funds, it must assume the risk.
 Thus, the plan administrator is responsible for recovering overpayments to members and beneficiaries, if, for example, it turns out that:

 - the plan's pension fund has poor returns